MostafaRamzySayedAhmed/CalculatorApp/README.md

 # Calculator App
-It's a Responsive Web App
+It's a Responsive Web App.

 # The Features
 * The Responsive & Classic Design.